notedit/sji-android-screen-capture/README.md

     $> cd path_of_this_project/bin<br/>

 3. start stream server<br/>
-    connect your android smart phone to PC/Mac by usb cable<br/>
+    connect your android smart phone to PC/Mac by usb cable or set WiFi debug mode by adb tcp command.<br/>
     $> cd path_of_this_project/bin<br/>
     $> node stream.js<br/>